JordanGallegos/JTG_blog_website/src/content/posts/2020-08-01-creating-shared-mailbox.md

 #Purpose#

 To successfully create two shared mailboxes.
 One using the Exchange Admin Center.
-The second using powshell in the Azure cloud shell.
+The second using powershell in the Azure cloud shell.
 Along with the creation of the mailboxes, I will create a test user, assign them permissions, and send test emails.

 ###Topology###
 - Exchange Admin Center | *jordantg.com* domain